Executing assigned requests is very straightforward with Benchling Request Management.

 4. Once the tasks have been selected, click on the “Next “ button.

 5. On the next page, you will decide how the execution will be fulfilled.
-These options allow the executor to log their experiment in a custom notebook entry, a pre-made template entry, or in a workflow.
+These options allow the executor to log their experiment in a custom notebook entry, a pre-made template entry, an existing notebook entry or in a workflow.
 Each choice will prompt the user to create a name for the entry.
 When completed, click the “Next” button.

 Note: If executing into a workflow, each sample group will create a workflow arm.